LAMOR-yonsei/lamor-yonsei.github.io/content/authors/PJS/_index.md

 ---
 # Display name
-title: Hyejun Kim
+title: Joonsung Park

 # Full name (for SEO)
-first_name: Hyejun
+first_name: Joonsung
-last_name: Kim
+last_name: Park

 # Username (this should match the folder name)
 authors:
-  - 00KHJ
+  - PJS

+order: 1

 # Is this the primary user of the site?
 superuser: false